Arts Board Grant Application Reviewer Opportunities

 Contribute your perspectives remotely

-The Minnesota State Arts Board seeks qualified grant application reviewers to review new grant program applications remotely, ongoing during the months September-December, 2020.
+The Minnesota State Arts Board seeks qualified grant application reviewers to review Creative Support for Individuals and Creative Support for Organizations grant program applications remotely, serving a four-week term during July 2021-March 2022.

-- read, score, and take notes on applications online using WebGrants system at their own pace over a three-week period;
+- read, score, and take notes on applications online using WebGrants system during an assigned four-week term;*

-- play a crucial role in the grant making process as their scores help determine which proposals will be recommended to the board for approval; and in doing so;
+- play a crucial role in the grant making process as their scores help determine which applications will be recommended to the board for approval; and in doing so;

 - advance the Arts Board's mission to stimulate and encourage the creation, performance and appreciation of the arts in the state.